What our virtual summer internship taught us about nurturing the next generation

 This summer, our virtual internship program was all about flexibility and building connections—and adapting to new ways of communicating and working that were tailored to Gen Z.

 Over three weeks this spring, we revamped our entire summer intern program from in-person to virtual for nearly 100 interns across the U.S. Though this was a road less traveled for our team, it was one that turned out to provide unexpected and welcome opportunities.
 Were there days when we wanted to throw in the towel in developing this new, cyber-only experience?
 Absolutely.
 But from ramp-up through the 12-week program, we pivoted quickly, learned from our mistakes, and discovered new ideas that strengthened our ability to engage overall with this next generation, especially as the future of the workplace continues to evolve due to COVID-19.
-Here are our takeaways from this summer that will power us as we plan ahead in nurturing new and early career talent.
+Here are our takeaways from this summer that will power us as we continue to nurture new and early-career talent.

 Company culture as the main ingredient